harsh24924/Internship-Recommendation-System/README.md

-Install dependencies:
+# Internship Recommendation System

+## Descriptions
+Uses text embeddings and cosine similarity to find the best internships for a resume.

+## Setup
-pip install pytest fastapi python-dotenv sentence-transformers numpy pydantic httpx uvicorn
+1. Install dependencies: `pip install pytest fastapi python-dotenv sentence-transformers numpy pydantic httpx uvicorn`

-Navigate to the backend directory and start the server: uvicorn api:app --reload
+2. Navigate to the backend directory and start the server: `uvicorn api:app --reload`